NateA275/Data-Structures-and-Algorithms/Data_Structures/Queues/README.md

 ## What is a Queue?

-A queue is a linear data type that operates using the First-in-first-out principal.
+> A queue is a linear data type that operates using the First-in-first-out principal.
 A queue has two properties - a Head and a Tail.
 The Enqueue() method adds a node to the Tail of the Queue.
 The Dequeue() method removes a node from the Head of the Queue.

 ## What is it used for?
 Why?

-Queues are best utilized when the First-in-first-out behavior is desired.
+Queues are best utilized when the First-in-first-out behavior is desired because objects are retrieved in the order in which they were inserted.

 ## Visual of what it looks like.